-Medical or Disability Housing Information
+Special Medical Housing and Parking Information

 In accordance with the American Disabilities Act, Fairfield University will provide reasonable accommodations for a student eligible to reside in University housing who has a qualifying physical of mental impairment that substantially limits one or more major life activities and has a record of such an impairment or is regarded as having such an impairment.
 To be substantially limited requires a showing that, in comparison with the average person, the impairment significantly restricts the condition, duration, or manner under which a student can perform a major life activity.

-Medically/Psychologically Based Housing Requests:
+Medically/Psychologically Based Housing and Parking Requests:

 Attn: Special Accommodations Evaluation Committee